-As you add more nodes, Hazelcast one-by-one moves some of the primary and replica partitions to the new nodes, making all nodes equal and redundant.
+As you add more members, Hazelcast one-by-one moves some of the primary and replica partitions to the new members, making all members equal and redundant.
 Only the minimum amount of partitions will be moved to scale out Hazelcast.
-The following is an illustration of the partition distributions in a 4-node Hazelcast cluster.
+The following is an illustration of the partition distributions in a Hazelcast cluster with 4 members.

 Hazelcast distributes the partitions equally among the members of the cluster.
-Hazelcast creates the backups of partitions and distributes them among nodes for redundancy.
+Hazelcast creates the backups of partitions and distributes them among the members for redundancy.